What we know about chemical weapons use in Syria

 Moscow and Tehran are important Assad allies, and his survival depends on their support.

-Putin joined the military conflict decisively in 2015, launching air strikes against rebels that it says are backed by ISIS.
+Putin joined the military conflict decisively in 2015, launching air strikes against rebels that Russia says are backed by ISIS.

 Russia has long had interests in Syria, particularly a key naval facility at the port of Tartous, which serves as Russia's sole Mediterranean base for its Black Sea fleet, and has forces at an air base in Latakia.